MattPereira/etherscript/README.md

 ### smart-swap

-Swap tokens using the uniswap sdk that leverages the smart order router to compute optimal routes and execute swaps.
+Swap tokens using uniswap's smart order router that computes the optimal route before executing the swap.

 ##### Required flags